mixxxdj/portmidi/README.txt

 is no visible console on some other OS), and you should not use PM_CHECK_ERRORS if you intend to recover from errors rather than abruptly terminate the program.

-The Windows version (and perhaps others) also offers a DEBUG compile-time option.
-See README_WIN.txt.